SteelCompendium/data-md-dse/Bestiary/Monsters/Dwarves/Statblocks/Dwarf Stone Whisperer.md

 reason: 2
 intuition: 2
 presence: 0
-traits:
-  - name: Stone Walker
-    effects:
-      - effect: Whenever the stone whisperer willingly moves, they can phase through up to 2 squares of stone as part of that movement.
-If they end their movement inside stone, they are shunted out into the space from which they entered it.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Tile Slide
+    name: Tile Slide
     icon: 🔳
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Area
       - Magic
-    type: Main action
+    usage: Main action
     distance: 2 cube within 1
     target: Each creature and object in the area
     effects:
       - roll: Power Roll + 2
-        t1: 5 damage; slide 1; M < 0 slowed (save ends)
+        tier1: 5 damage; slide 1; M < 0 slowed (save ends)
-        t2: 8 damage; slide 3; M < 1 slowed (save ends)
+        tier2: 8 damage; slide 3; M < 1 slowed (save ends)
-        t3: 11 damage; slide 5; M < 2 restrained (save ends)
+        tier3: 11 damage; slide 5; M < 2 restrained (save ends)
+      - name: Effect
-      - effect: A target restrained by a dwarf can be force moved by this ability.
+        effect: A target restrained by a dwarf can be force moved by this ability.
 This forced movement doesn't end the restrained condition unless the Director determines otherwise.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Stone Wave
+    name: Stone Wave
     icon: 🔳
     cost: 3 Malice
     keywords:
       - Area
       - Magic
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: 3 cube within 10
     target: Each enemy in the area
     effects:
       - roll: Power Roll + 2
-        t1: 4 damage; push 2; R < 1 slowed (save ends)
+        tier1: 4 damage; push 2; R < 1 slowed (save ends)
-        t2: 6 damage; push 3; R < 2 slowed (save ends)
+        tier2: 6 damage; push 3; R < 2 slowed (save ends)
-        t3: 9 damage; push 3; R < 3 slowed (save ends)
+        tier3: 9 damage; push 3; R < 3 slowed (save ends)
+      - name: Effect
-      - effect: The area is difficult terrain for enemies.
+        effect: The area is difficult terrain for enemies.
 A target restrained by a dwarf can be force moved by this ability.
 This forced movement doesn't end the restrained condition unless the Director determines otherwise.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Stone Walker
+    icon: ⭐️
+    effects:
+      - effect: Whenever the stone whisperer willingly moves, they can phase through up to 2 squares of stone as part of that movement.
+If they end their movement inside stone, they are shunted out into the space from which they entered it.
 ~~~